-By default there are no Sections within the new presentations that you create.
-You first need to add a Section.
+New presentations created contain no Sections, but you can add a Section.
 After you create a Section, you can display or hide slides within that Section as required.
-Figure 1 below shows a sample presentation with a few logically organized sections, as seen within the Slides Pane in Normal view.
+Figure 1 below shows a sample presentation with a few logically organized sections within the Slides Pane in Normal view.
 Notice how each Section is named to describe its content slides.
 The number suffixed after the Section name represents the number of slides within that Section.

 Figure 1: Presentation with sections in Slide pane within Normal view